AbsIbs/H1N1_flu_vaccine_project/README.md

 # Business Results

 After making a myriad of different models to predict our targets (H1N1/seasonal vaccinations) we found that our best model was the CatBoost classifier using cross validation and a Bayesian optimization tool called Optuna.
+It outperformed all the models that we ran.

 ## H1N1 Analysis